-The best strategy to treat or prevent crooked toes is to use foot-healthy footwear that allows the foot to function like a bare foot inside the shoe.
-Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design features included in most conventional models create an imbalance in the foot flexor and extensor muscles, as well as an imbalance in the four layers of muscles (intrinsic muscles) within the foot.
+Another major consideration in straightening out the toes involves adopting and using foot-healthy footwear that allows the foot to function like a bare foot inside the shoe.
+Conventional shoes, including most running shoes, will hasten the progression of a crooked toe, as the design elements included in most conventional models create an imbalance in the foot flexor and extensor muscles, as well as an imbalance in the four layers of muscles (intrinsic muscles) within the foot.
 Intrinsic foot muscles help stabilize the toes during walking and standing.

 Other helpful natural strategies for crooked toes include:

 - Instrument-assisted soft tissue mobilization (e.g., Graston, gua sha, etc.)